krishnapranayangara/amazon_books/README.md

 ![image](https://github.com/user-attachments/assets/9ffb47ed-752d-495d-b6ee-e42cf05c4ed9)

-ETL Operation Overview: Fetching Amazon Books and Storing in PostgreSQL This project outlines the implementation of an ETL (Extract, Transform, Load) pipeline designed to fetch book data from Amazon and store it in a PostgreSQL database.
-Utilizing Apache Airflow for workflow orchestration and Docker for environment consistency, this pipeline automates the data ingestion process, focusing on books relevant to Data Engineering and Machine Learning.
+# ETL Operation Overview: Fetching Amazon Books and Storing in PostgreSQL
+This project outlines the implementation of an ETL (Extract, Transform, Load) pipeline designed to fetch book data from Amazon and store it in a PostgreSQL database.
+Utilizing Apache Airflow for workflow orchestration and Docker for environment consistency, this pipeline automates the data ingestion, focusing on books relevant to Data Engineering and Machine Learning.

 1. Data Extraction
 The extraction process is executed through a Python script integrated into an Apache Airflow DAG (Directed Acyclic Graph).
 The get_amazon_data_books function sends requests to the Amazon search results page for machine learning books, leveraging the Beautiful Soup library to parse the HTML content.
 Key attributes extracted from the book listings include: